-Strong families are the secret to building strong communities, and for Latinos, that has long been true.
+Strong families are the foundation of strong communities, and for Latinos, that has long been true.

-Family is where values are passed down, traditions are kept alive, and responsibility is learned early.
-From the kitchen table to Sunday gatherings, family shapes who and how we are.
+Family is where values are passed down, traditions are preserved, and responsibility is learned early.
+From the kitchen table to Sunday gatherings, family shapes who we are and how we live.

-When families thrive, so does the entire country.
+When families thrive, the entire country benefits.
 Children raised in homes grounded in love, stability, and accountability are better prepared to succeed in school, at work, and in life.
-Families teach lessons about respect, hard work, and caring for others — that no institution can replace.
+Families teach lessons about respect, hard work, and caring for others—lessons no institution can replace.

 For many Latinos, family often extends beyond the immediate household.
 Grandparents, aunts, uncles, and close friends all help raise the next generation.
 We look out for one another and step in when help is needed.

-To have a strong and free America, we need strong and stable families.
-We need policies and institutions that respect the central role families play and ensure they are empowered — not hindered — in raising the next generation.
+A strong and free America depends on strong, stable families.
+We need policies and institutions that respect the central role families play and ensure they are empowered—not hindered—in raising the next generation.

 When families are strong, children have a better chance to succeed, communities grow closer, and the nation as a whole is stronger for it.